germayneng/template-_githubpages/_posts/2018-19-03-talkingdata_eda.md

 For this competition, we are tasked with a creating a classification model, to predict if the users will download the app if they are to click on the mobile app ad.
 I have decided to share the EDA that I will be first doing before jumping into the modelling process.
 Since i am doing it straight on a r notebook, I will be sharing the link below to the hosted r notebook.
 You should be able to view it directly:

-<a href="https://cdn.rawgit.com/germayneng/Tutorials-Notes/2220f5f0/Ensemble/Stacking/stacking_guide_1.html" target='_blank' class="btn btn--info btn--small">Stacking Guide</a>
+<a href="https://cdn.rawgit.com/germayneng/Kaggle-My-Code-Hub/master/talking_data/eda/talkingdata_eda.nb.html" target='_blank' class="btn btn--info btn--small">Talking Data Exploratory Data Analysis</a>

+## Last update: 19/03/18
+I will be frequently updated this as soon as I can find time.
+Do check back to find the updated version!